GlacierMIP/GlacierMIP3/README_data.md

 **The following different regional glacier model projections are available (ordered from the least to the most postprocessed):**
 `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`
-- unprocessed dataset with the "raw" regional files as submitted by the glacier model groups.
-Not used directly in any of the community estimate manuscript analysis, but of most interest for model comparison analyses
+- unprocessed dataset with the "raw" regional files submitted by the glacier model groups.
+Not used directly in any of the community estimate manuscript analyses, but of most interest for model comparison analyses
 - Important additional information for OGGM: Glaciers that could not be simulated ("failing glaciers" mainly because running out of the domain) were replaced by mean estimates (volume/area) from glaciers with a similar area ("filling approach").
-However, as a filling but no direct upscaling was applied, regional initial volumes might slightly differ to the regional volume estimates of Farinotti et al. 2019.
-Substantial differences are only for climate scenarios near to pre-industrial levels in specific regions (Iceland (RGI06), and partially Alaska (RGI01) and New Zealand (RGI18)).
+However, as a filling but no direct upscaling was applied, regional initial volumes might slightly differ from the regional volume estimates of Farinotti et al. 2019.
+Substantial differences are only for climate scenarios near preindustrial temperatures in specific regions (Iceland (RGI06), and partially Alaska (RGI01) and New Zealand (RGI18)).
-- Important additional information for PyGEM-OGGM_v13: Inversion performed for every climate dataset, so initial volume may vary by simulation for the same glacier and thus varies also within one RGI region.
+- Important additional information for PyGEM-OGGM_v13: Inversion performed for every climate dataset, so initial volume may vary by simulation for the same glacier and thus also varies within one RGI region.
 - > in the first manuscript, this file was only used to create the next dataset.

 `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum_scaled.nc`
-- same as previous file but volume scaled to match regional Farinotti et al. (2019) multi-model glacier volume estimate at the beginning, area scaled to match the RGI6.0 area at the beginning.
-Scaling done for each climate scenario and model time series (experiment) individually.
-For most experiments, scaling was not necessary as models aimed to match regional volume/area, and upscaled already internally
+- same as the previous file but volume scaled to match regional Farinotti et al. (2019) multi-model glacier volume estimate at the beginning, area scaled to match the RGI6.0 area at the beginning.
+Scaling is done individually for each climate scenario and model time series (experiment).
+For most experiments, scaling was not necessary as models aimed to match regional volume/area and upscaled already internally
-- > only used to estimate the amount of years until steady state is reached (in `A_community_estimate_paper_analysis/2b_find_equilibrium_steady_state_yr.ipynb` for Supplementary Fig. S8) and used to create next dataset
+- > only used to estimate the number of years until steady state is reached (in `A_community_estimate_paper_analysis/2b_find_equilibrium_steady_state_yr.ipynb` for Supplementary Fig. S8) and used to create the next dataset

 `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum_scaled_extended_repeat_last_101yrs.nc`
-- same as previous file but where necessary, the experiments are extended from the year 2000 to the year 5000
+- same as the previous file but where necessary, the experiments are extended from the year 2000 to the year 5000
-- > used in some notebooks for the steady-state estimates (note that the steady-state estimates are the same as in the below shifted dataset)
+- > used in some notebooks for the steady-state estimates (note that the steady-state estimates are the same as in the below-shifted dataset)

 `GMIP3_reg_glacier_model_data/all_shifted_glacierMIP3_Feb12_2024_models_all_rgi_regions_sum_scaled_extended_repeat_last_101yrs_via_5yravg.nc`
-- same as previous file but the timeseries were shifted so that the initial state of the new timeseries match better the glacier mass estimate of the year 2020
+- same as the previous file, but the timeseries were shifted so that the initial state of the new timeseries match better the glacier mass estimate of the year 2020
 - `area_m2` removed here, as not analysed in the first GlacierMIP3 study
 - additional coordinate:
-  - `year_after_2020`  : new coordinate which describes now the "year" after having reached the 2020 state - unit: year
+  - `year_after_2020`: new coordinate which describes the "simulation year" from the 2020 state onwards - unit: year
 - here `simulation_year` is the initial simulation year as given by the unshifted version (and dimension changed to `year_after_2020`, see below)
 - additional variables:
-   - `volume_rel_2020_%` : scaled, extended and then shifted glacier volume/mass relative to 2020 - unit: %
+   - `volume_rel_2020_%`: scaled, extended and then shifted glacier volume/mass relative to 2020 - unit: %
    - `yrs_w_most_similar_state_to_2020`: year with a glacier volume/mass similar to the estimated state in 2020 - unit: year
    - `temp_ch_ipcc`: Global warming above pre-industrial (1850-1900) for that experiment, using the IPCC AR6 definition (i.e. assume +0.69°C between 1850 and 1986-2005 - unit: °C
 - > used for the LOWESS fits later, but also to estimate the response timescales, and also directly for e.g. Fig. 1,2; Supplementary Fig. S5, S7